status-im/bigbrother-specs/data_sync/p2p-data-sync-comparison.md

 **8. Peer discovery.**
 Capture how who wants to sync finds each other.
 Consider how encryption plays a role here in terms of visibility.

+**9. User-centric, capture client implementers and requirements.**
+The user of a data sync layer is the sync client writer, not end user.
+What do they want to think about and not think about?
+Capture requirements better.

+**10. Separate out Swarm vs IPFS storage and distribution comparison.**
+Looking at similarities and differences between these probably more informative, even though there's overlap.
+Also keeps the comparison scope more tight.